 Three months into my role there, a new position was created for me as a communications coordinator—doing graphic design, website design, print media, etc. For a long time this job felt like a cocoon, a place where I could heal and grow up.
 I was mentored and known for my skills – and only one person (in the whole world) knew I had a history of sexual addiction.
 My story was mine to paint and to tell—the world was my oyster, as they say.

 April of 2007, three years into my time on staff, the cocoon was unfortunately knocked off the branch when it was revealed that my staff mentor and our senior pastor had an affair with one another.
 For five years.
 I simultaneously lost my longtime mentor (and friend) and the man I had looked to as a spiritual father all in one day.
 And to this day, the experience of learning this news and walking through it continues to reign as the most significant arch of my life.

 It became the catalyst for the woman I have become.

 Once the dust began to settle around the church, I felt impressed to begin sharing my story with those who might need to really hear it.
 The real story—full of shame, isolation, struggle, and most importantly, freedom and healing.
-What started out as musings on my blog (for those who remember me as PinkHairedGirl) turned into recovery groups… turned into a book idea… turned into a ministry.
+What started out as musings on my blog turned into recovery groups… turned into a global ministry.

 It is my hope that Living on Purpose: Coaching and Pastoral Counseling can be a place where hope, joy, and true purpose are found.
-I am eager to go on the journey with those who decide to jump in.
+We are eager to go on the journey with those who decide to jump in.